Jump to section

 Solutions aren’t useful if they can’t play nice with others.
-And as technology becomes more and more important in the coming years, you want to make sure that everything you introduce into your operations will remain open and compatible whatever the future brings.
+And as technology becomes more and more important in the coming years, you want to make sure that everything you introduce into your operations will remain open and compatible with whatever the future brings.

 Conclusion: A world of Opportunities

 In this brief tour, I outlined a bunch of different ways digital technology is transforming machine shop manufacturing.